 When I was younger, I quite often heard certain popular songs from the 60’s and 70’s, and I still often especially like (good) music from that era.
 Melodies are important to me, and the pop music of that time did introduce a lot of fine melodies.
 Another very important influence must be synthesizer music in general, and probably especially the works of Ed Starink and Kitaro.
 Demoscene music (which in turn has its own influences from many places) is also something that must have influenced me quite a lot during the 90’s, like music from some computer games of that time.
 And some of the computer game music of the later years must have an effect as well, even though I haven’t been playing so many games for a long time (the few ones I have played can of course have even more influence because of being just a few).

-A desktop PC based on a Ryzen 1700 CPU with 8 cores and 16 simultaneous threads to accommodate a good enough amount of simultaneous instruments and effects.
+A desktop PC based on an AMD Ryzen CPU with 8 cores and 16 simultaneous threads to accommodate a good enough amount of simultaneous instruments and effects.

 A minimal external audio interface (basically just a DAC box for headphones).

-One pair of open (Beyerdynamic DT 1990 Pro) and another pair of closed studio headphones (a trusty old pair of 600 ohm Beyerdynamic DT 770 Pros from the turn of the millennium – still with its old and flattened headband at the moment).
+One pair of open (Beyerdynamic DT 1990 Pro) and another pair of closed studio headphones (Beyerdynamic DT 770 Pro).

 No speakers (for the actual composing or mixing work).
 A pair of very small (entry-level) active Genelec 6010A speakers for later checks and trials, and for listening to music in the living room.